 Whether you're about to join the jazz band in high school, or about to hit the road to play at your next gig, now is the time to find an elite alto sax mouthpiece for jazz!

-Below, you will see the top three (3) jazz mouthpieces for the alto saxophone.
+Below, you will see the top three (3) jazz mouthpieces.
 It will help narrow down your search.
 If you use any one of these, it will improve your play.
 Again, this is hours of research and analyzing hundreds of reviews, so take advantage and enjoy!

 Vintage inspired and a true jazz style music mouthpiece for alto saxophone players.
-There is a HUGE difference between a regular mouthpiece and a jazz mouthpiece, don’t let anyone tell you otherwise.
+There is a HUGE difference between a regular mouthpiece and a jazz one.
+This is a known fact in the woodwind industry.

-One of the elite alto sax mouthpiece brands, D’Addario did it again!
-They crushed it with this model as the Select Jazz line is milled from solid rod rubber using their high-tech computer-controlled mouthpiece creation technology.
+One of the elite brands, D’Addario did it again!
+They crushed it with this model as the Select Jazz line is milled from solid rod rubber using their high-tech computer-controlled creation technology.

 If you know how good the Klums are, this Select Jazz sounds just as good and plays very even better.
 In addition this mouthpiece generates beautiful sound, it’s super simple to control and the intonation is pitch-perfect.
 These reasons alone make this piece a great value and an excellent first choice for playing jazz music.